girishji/vimscript-complete.vim/README.md

 ```
 vim9script
 export var options: dict<any> = {
+    enable: true,    # 'false' to disable this extension
     priority: 9,     # Higher priority items are shown at the top
     maxCount: 10,    # Maximum number of items shown
 }